 Hearing loss in one ear can feel like difficulty hearing or understanding speech and other sounds coming from the side of the affected ear.

-It may also cause difficulty locating the source of a sound, as well as difficulty hearing in noisy environments.
+It may also cause difficulty with sound awareness—locating the source of a sound—as well as difficulty hearing in noisy environments.

-• Ringing in the ear (tinnitus) specifically on the affected ear.
+• Ringing in the ear (tinnitus), specifically in the affected ear

 The management of unilateral hearing loss, also known as single-sided deafness, can include a combination of different treatments, depending on the underlying cause of the hearing loss and the severity of the symptoms.